-Reporting to the Assistant Bursar, the Student Account Specialist is responsible for the collection of debts owed to the university by students, former students, vendors, or outside agencies.
-The Specialist refers uncollectible receivables and loans to third party collection agencies and/or Department of Education.
-The Specialist assists with identifying accounts to be referred to the Franchise Tax Board and preparing Perkins Loans Total and Permanent Disability paperwork for management’s signature.
-The Student Account Specialist communicates Bursar’s Office policies and procedures in a clear and concise manner and provides quality customer service to students, parents, staff, sponsor and departments through a variety of communication modes.
+Reporting to the Assistant Bursar, the Student Account Specialist is responsible for the collection of debts owed to the university by students, former students, vendors, or outside agencies in the Bursar’s Office.
+Refers uncollectible receivables and loans to third party collection agencies and/or Department of Education.
+Assists with identifying accounts to be referred to the Franchise Tax Board and preparing Perkins Loans Total and Permanent Disability paperwork for management’s signature.
+Communicates Bursar’s Office policies and procedures in a clear and concise manner and provides quality customer service to students, parents, staff, sponsor and departments through a variety of communication modes.

 - Resolve aged receivables and delinquent Perkins Loans, Kuhlman Loans, Dream Loans following collection policies and procedures